lich-uct/molpher-lib/doc/source/usage/installation.rst

     - *dependencies* -- Molpher-lib depends on three third-party libraries:

-        - *boost* (1.49.0)
+        - *boost* (1.50.0)
         - *rdkit* (2014.03.1)
         - *tbb* (4.2)

         You can build the individual dependencies yourself and place them in the :file:`deps/` folder in the repository root.
 For each dependency, there should be a folder of the same name under :file:`deps/` (for example, the path to the *tbb* files would be :file:`deps/tbb/`).
 The cmake build script will automatically identify and prioritize dependencies in this directory.
+There is also a build script located under in :file:`deps/` which will attempt to download and build the libraries automatically.

         You can also install the libraries on your system using a package manager or other means.
-In that case, cmake will automatically try to find them on your system and link them during the build.
+In that case, cmake will automatically try to find them and link them during the build.
 Please, note that the build system is configured so that only static libraries of *boost* and *rdkit* are recognized.
-If you wish to link dynamically, you will need to modify the :file:`CMakeLists.txt` file.
+If you wish to link dynamically, you will need to modify the :file:`CMakeLists.txt` file accordingly.

-        If you are building on a 64-bit Linux machine, you can download the `Molpher Dependency Bundle
+        If you are building on a 64-bit Linux machine, you can try your luck with the `Molpher Dependency Bundle
         <https://drive.google.com/file/d/0B2rizkCQQcoybFdhOFExaVk5c0U/view?usp=sharing>`_.
-        This bundle contains pre-built dependencies for this platform and should work out of the box on Debian-based systems.
+        This bundle contains pre-built dependencies
+        and should work out of the box on Debian-based systems.
 You just need to extract the contents of the downloaded archive into the :file:`deps/` directory in the repository root.

+        ..  warning:: The dependency bundle works well with Debian itself, but Ubuntu users may encounter runtime problems.

 Building the Library
 ~~~~~~~~~~~~~~~~~~~~